hellorp1990/Covid-19-USF/README.md

 102 COVID X-Ray images were acquired.
 102 other viral and pnuemonia cases were chosen as well.

 We provide the final models.
-As the trained weights are too large for this repo, we couldnt upload them directly to this Github repository.
+As the trained weight set is quite large, we couldn't upload them directly to this Github repository.
 Please visit the following drive to access the images and trained weights.

 https://drive.google.com/drive/folders/1C-eCwjzW505YzZ72seiKywE9HWPg86r2?usp=sharing